 Systematic Review Services at NML

-Systematic reviews (and meta analysis) is a form of research where the library can contribute with expertise in the area of information searching and document management by co- authoring reviews and/or provides help and support throughout the work process.
+Systematic reviews (and meta-analyses) is a form of research where the library can contribute with expertise in the area of information searching and document management by co- authoring reviews and/or provides help and support throughout the work process.

-The literature search is a time consuming part of a systematic review that requires each detail of the search string to be carefully reviewed and evaluated to ensure the best possible search outcome.
-According to the Cochrane Handbook for Systematic Reviews of Interventions, the search process only requires 3-8 months to complete (read more about how to plan and estimated timeframe for systematic reviews in the handbook).
+The literature search is a time- consuming part of a systematic review that requires each detail of the search string to be carefully reviewed and evaluated to ensure the best possible search outcome.
+According to the Cochrane Handbook for Systematic Reviews of Interventions, the search process only requires up to six months or more to complete (read more about how to plan and estimated timeframe for systematic reviews in the handbook).

-To include a medical librarian in the systematic review team is therefore a recommended standard by institutions like The National Academics of Sciences, Engineering and Medicine's Health and Medicine Division (Standards for Best Practice of Systematic Reviews, standard 3.1.1), and can help the researcher(s) to present a literature selection based on a detailed, re- producible, high quality search in academic databases and in sources for grey materials.
+To include a medical librarian in the systematic review team is therefore a recommended standard by institutions like the Institute of Medicine, IOM, (Standards for Best Practice of Systematic Reviews, standard 3.1.1), and can help the researcher(s) to present a literature selection based on a detailed, re- producible, high quality search in academic databases and in sources for grey literature.

 The systematic review services offered at NML includes both co- authorship and general systematic review support and are available to faculty, researchers and students within the CMHS community and to collaborating partners.